Dan Breznitz Keynote Speaker

 A recent client commented ‘Dan, thank you for your eye-opening lecture and deep engagement.
 Your keynote has made the whole event better and we would be honoured if you would consider joining our advisory board’.

-- Innovation and economic growth: How do some locales managed to develop and sustained innovation-based growth?
+How do some locales managed to develop and sustained innovation-based growth?
 What are the different paths to success?
 How and why should places choose one over the other?

-- Innovation and local prosperity: Why is the Silicon Valley model so destructive to so many places?
+Why is the Silicon Valley model so destructive to so many places?
 What are the different successful models that can lead to both growth and equality?

-- Globalization and Global Supply networks: COVID has shown us how fragile and unreliable is our current global system of production, what are the ways forward?
+COVID has shown us how fragile and unreliable is our current global system of production, what are the ways forward?
 How can places and corporation rethink their global production strategies?

-- Local communities and institution of higher learning and research: What should be the role of research universities in innovation?
+What should be the role of research universities in innovation?
 What communities should and can expect from their research organizations?
 Do you really need an elite university in order to reach prosperity?

-- Inclusive Growth and Inclusive Innovation: what exactly are they?
+What exactly are they?
 How can you devise strategies for both?

-- Managing innovation-based growth: how can governments, communities and organization not only chart of path to growth, but also manage it over time?
+How can governments, communities and organization not only chart of path to growth, but also manage it over time?